 KDP suggests that you do not use the same keywords here that you used in your title, category or descriptions.
 For this reason, we will want to use Book Bolt to find keywords in the same niche that we have not already used.

-Log in to your Book Bolt Dashboard, and use the drop down to select Journal if that is the product you are going to be uploading.
-Now, I used the software name as the book example for this post, but lets say that instead I was uploading an illustrated dabbing dog.
+Log in to your Book Bolt Dashboard, head over to the cloud module and use the drop down to select Journal if that is the product you are going to be uploading.
+Now, I used the software name as the book example for this post, but lets say that instead I was uploading an illustrated dog.

-Enter dabbing dog into the keywords section, and click on search.
-Give it a bit to bring back all the results from Amazon, and you will then have a full dashboard of keyword ideas for your unique book!
+Enter dog into the keywords section, and click on search.
+This will bring back the best sellers from Amazon ranked by sales rank, and you will then have a full dashboard of keyword ideas for your unique book!